 |Activities with a formal assessment where the CPD|

-Activities provided by Crestone's approved awarding entities, including, education providers, professional associations and industry participants will be automatically approved.
+Activities provided by LGT Crestone's approved awarding entities, including, education providers, professional associations and industry participants will be automatically approved.
+Other activities where a formal CPD certificate is provided (includes evidence requirements as per below) are also automatically approved.

-Crestone will formally assess activities where no CPD assessment has been made or the activity was assessed by non-approved CPD awarding entity.
+LGT Crestone will formally assess internal and external activities where no CPD assessment has been made.

 |Professional or technical reading||Self-certification by Wealth Planner.
 Approved to a maximum of four hours.|